 Heart disease is a fearful diagnosis.
 Everyone knows you need your heart to be working to live.
 And you need it working well to live well.
-Ideally, home remedies are used to prevent heart disease, but even if you already have a problem with your heart, natural remedies can often improve your heart health significantly.
-Natural remedies for heart disease include apple cider vinegar, a variety of herbs, supplements and dietary changes.
+Ideally, natural remedies are used to prevent heart disease, but even if you already have a problem with your heart, some remedies can often improve your heart health significantly.

 Apple Cider Vinegar